robocomp/robocomp/README.md

 ###Installation of RCIS Robotics simulator

-From *robocomp* root directory type:
+    cd ~/robocomp
     cd files/freedesktop
     chmod +x ./install.sh
     sudo ./install.sh
     cd ..
     git annex get .

-It will take a little while to download all necessary textures...
+It will take a little while to download all necessary graphic textures used in the simulator...

-Go now again to *robocomp* root directory and type:
+And now compile the whole thing

-    cd tools/rcinnermodelsimulator
+    cd ~/robocomp/tools/rcinnermodelsimulator
     cmake .
     make
     sudo make install

 Now let's run the simulator.
-Go to *robocomp* root directory and type:

-    cd files/innermodel
+    cd ~/robocomp/files/innermodel
     rcis betaworld.xml

 Congratulations!
 RCIS should up and running with a simple robot endowed with a laser and an RGBD camera, moving on a wooden floor.

 ###Installing RoboLab's components from GitHub

-Create another terminal in Yakuake and *cd* to *robocomp*.
-Then:

-    cd components
+    cd ~/robocomp/components
     git clone https://github.com/robocomp/robocomp-robolab.git

-RoboLab's set of basic robotics components are now dowloaded.
+The RoboLab's set of basic robotics components are now dowloaded.
+You can see them in ~/robocomp/components/robocomp-robolab/components

 ###Connecting a JoyStick

 If you have a JoyStick around, connect it to the USB port and:

-    cd robocomp-robolab/components/joystickComp
+    cd ~/robocomp/components/robocomp-robolab/components/joystickComp
     cmake .
     make
     cd bin
     ./startJoyStick.sh

 Your joystick should be now running and moving it will make the robot to advance and turn at your will.
+If the component does not start or the robot does not move:

+    stop joystickcomp with forceStopJoyStickComp.sh

+and check where the JoyStick has been installed in /dev/input/jsX.
+If it is not /dev/input/js0, edit ~/robocomp/components/robocomp-robolab/components/joystickComp/etc/config change it accordingly and restart.

 ###Creating a new component with RoboComp's DSLEditor